SystemRage/py-kms/docs/Getting Started.md

     inet6 ****::****:****:****:****/64 scope link noprefixroute
        valid_lft forever preferred_lft forever
 ```
-In the example above is `192.168.1.102` the ip we want to listen on, so it is this command (**note you can omit the ip AND port specification if you just wish to listen on all interfaces**):
+In the example above is `192.168.1.102` the ip we want to listen on, so it is this command (**note you can omit the ip AND port specification if you just wish to listen on all interfaces with port 1688**):

 ```
 user@host ~/path/to/folder/py-kms $ python3 pykms_Server.py 192.168.1.102 1688